cicl-stanford/counterfactual_development/README.md

 # Probing counterfactual thinking without counterfactual langauge

-This repository contains the experiments, data, analyses, and figures for the paper "Probing counterfactual thinking without counterfactual langauge," by David Rose, Siying Zhang, Hyo Gweon and Tobias Gerstenberg.
+This repository contains the experiments, data, analyses, and figures for the paper "Probing counterfactual thinking without counterfactual langauge," by David Rose, Siying Zhang, Sophie Bridgers, Hyowon Gweon and Tobias Gerstenberg.

 <!-- The preprint can be found [here](update link) -->